ascending-llc/AWS_Lab_ApiGateway_Cognito_Lambda/README.md

 ### Implement Cognito as authorizor tool of ApiGateway

 Fill the config.js in ./LoginIn/ with output information from Cloudformation.
+For the initial login, a new password will be reuqired in NewPassword field.
 If everything is set correctly, you will be able to successfully log in and get a JWT.

 Run this command to implement the JWT and you will get a correct response.